 Standard or bulk mail that is less expensive: up to 3 weeks.

 If your postcard campaign begins on March 1st, it will most likely arrive at your recipient’s mailbox in the middle of April.
 Having everything in place before going into production means that you can easily prepare similar subsequent mailings with minimal changes.
 This will cut future production time in half.

 An example of planning for a month:

-At the end of the planning, you’ll have a valuable document to keep on track.
+At the end of planning, you’ll have a valuable document to keep on for reference.
 And you’ll know exactly what you have to do with what results, as part of your communication strategy.